Miguel Cotto vs. Sadam Ali: Background

 Just prior to his title fight against Yoshihiro Kamegai, 36-year old four-division world champion Miguel Cotto announced that he would fight only once more after facing Kamegai before retiring at the end of the year.
 Cotto reiterated his intent following his defeat of Kamegai, stating that although he did not have an opponent in mind yet, he wished to stage his last fight in Madison Square Garden, where he had fought nine prior times and sported a 8–1 record.
 Cotto's wishes were answered as it was announced in September that a December 2 date at the venue had been secured.
 Though an opponent had not been named, Cotto mentioned that he would like to meet the winner of the upcoming Canelo Álvarez–Gennady Golovkin fight, stating that fighting the winner "would be a good way to go out."
 However, the Álvarez–Golovkin fight ended in a draw, leaving both fighters unavailable to fight Cotto as they pursued an immediate rematch.
 Instead, it was announced that Cotto would face little-known New York native Sadam Ali, a former Olympian and welterweight title contender who would be making his light middleweight debut.
-Golden Boy Promotions president Eric Gomez mentioned that they had engaged in talks with bigger named fighters such as Errol Spence Jr., Danny Garcia and then-WBC lightweight champion Mike Garcia, who was willing to jump up three weight classes to face Cotto, but all eventually declined.
+Golden Boy Promotions president Eric Gomez mentioned that they had engaged in talks with bigger named fighters such as Errol Spence Jr., Danny Garcia and then-WBC lightweight champion Mikey Garcia, who was willing to jump up three weight classes to face Cotto, but all eventually declined.

 Cotto was ranked as the 6th best Light middleweight by TBRB.